↖ Homepage of the site 'What to do with your life?'

 ↣ Definition of ego on Wikipedia

-In the Wikipedia article on Jainism, in the 'Absence of pride' paragraph, consult the list of the 8 forms of pride proposed.
+In the Wikipedia article on Jainism, in the paragraph 'Absence of pride', consult the list of 8 forms of pride proposed.

 ↣ Jainism on Wikipedia